jenkinsci/git-changelog-plugin/README.md

 ## Post-build action

-When the plugin is installed, it will add some new post build actions in Jenkins job configuration.
+When the plugin is installed, it will add a new post build action in Jenkins job configuration.

  * **Git Changelog** - Implements features from [git-changelog-lib](https://github.com/tomasbjerre/git-changelog-lib).
- * **Publish Git Changelog** - Implements features from [git-changelog](https://github.com/paulwellnerbou/git-changelog).
- * **Publish JIRA Filter** - Implements features from [git-changelog](https://github.com/paulwellnerbou/git-changelog).

-There are duplicated features here because this plugin is a merge of 2 plugins!

 ### Git Changelog